-This Is How A Teenager's Suicide Sparked Panic Over "Blue Whale" Online Communities
+This Is How A Teenager's Suicide Sparked Panic Over

 A spokesperson for the Sun told BuzzFeed News, "The Sun believes it has covered this story, which is of public interest, in a suitably sensitive manner.
 The facts were sourced from one of Russia's most reputable publications, part-owned by Evening Standard and Independent proprietor Alexander Lebedev."

-It became a meme in Russia, called Nya.Poka or “Nya, Goodbye.”
-It made national news and marked the first time that teen culture on VK, especially teens sharing thoughts of suicide, was discussed in the mainstream Russian press.
-The meme quickly spread beyond Russia, as well.

-5. Palenkova had apparently had shared VK posts about depression and suicide before her death.
+Palenkova had apparently shared VK posts about depression and suicide before her death.

 "We counted 130 suicides of children that occurred in Russia from November 2015 to April 2016," the article reads.
 "Almost all of them were members of the same group on the internet."